HoangCaoNhatMinh-010/Public_PlanOne_TrivialSelfLearningProgrammingRepository/README.txt

-/* This is README.txt of Public_PlanOne_TrivialSelfLearningProgrammingRepository */
+/* This is README.txt file for C branch on GitHub. */

-/* This is used to describe about this 'place', will contain any of my sample code snippet(s), written by using C programming language (For example) */